 And don’t miss out on the beautiful national parks, including in the Pyrenees and Teide National Park on Tenerife.
 The majority of national parks in Spain allow dogs, although generally on a leash, although Doñana National Park near Seville, best known as a refuge to migratory birds, naturally prohibits dogs.

 Interested in visiting some of the many UNESCO World Heritage sites scattered around Spain?
 Check out my recommendations for the most dog-friendly UNESCO sites in Spain.
 And don’t also miss out on visiting the dog-friendly Basque region.

 Dog-Friendly Beaches in Spain

 I couldn’t talk about visiting Spain and dogs, and not mention beaches.
 Or more specifically, are dogs allowed on beaches in Spain?

 First up, you’re likely to have more success at finding dog-friendly beaches in Spain if you visit outside of summer.
-For example, dogs are allowed on beaches in Barcelona outside of the summer season, which is officially from the 1st July to the last Sunday in September.
-Visiting Barcelona with your dog in June?
+For example, dogs are allowed on beaches in Barcelona outside of the summer season, which is officially from the 1st June to the last Sunday in September, plus weekends either side.
+Visiting Barcelona with your dog in May?
 Visit any beach you want.
 Heading there in July?
 Your options are more limited.